Business impact analysis (BIA)

 6) Regulatory fines

-The impacts are associated with business disruption scenarios such as
+The impacts are associated with business disruption scenarios

 - Physical damage to company building